Richard Penruddocke Long: Career

 Long's relationship with his father was at times strained, with disagreements over money and property, and what Long saw as his father's refusal to help him establish his political career, having contested South Wiltshire unsuccessfully in 1852.
 When he married in the following year, he and his wife Charlotte went to live at Dolforgan.
 He was worried about the increasing encumbrances placed on the estates by his father, who he believed was manipulating sales of portions of the settled estates to his future disadvantage.
 His mother died in 1856, and his father remarried a year later, which caused even more acrimony between the two.

 Due to his increasing anxiety over the state of his finances, he was considering the possibility his family would be forced to live cheaply on the Continent to save sufficient money to service the outstanding debts on the Montgomeryshire estates.
 He suffered ongoing health problems, and in 1856 he had been injured in a shooting accident, which resulted in the loss of his right eye.
 Three years later, in 1859, Long entered the British House of Commons, sitting for Chippenham in the following time.
 He felt his income from the estates rental, and what he believed was an inadequate annual allowance from his father, were insufficient for him to live in a fitting style at Dolforgan Hall, carry out repairs and improvements on the estates in Montgomeryshire, and attend to his parliamentary duties, having been elected for North Wiltshire, the constituency his father had previously represented, in 1865.

-In 1867 when Long succeeded to his father's estates, the family removed to Rood Ashton.
+In 1867 when Long succeeded to his father's estates, the family relocated to Rood Ashton.
 Rood Ashton House was built for his grandfather Richard Godolphin Long in 1808, replacing an earlier mansion.
 The estate was originally purchased by Edward Long of Monkton House in 1597 and passed down through the generations.
 Due to illness Long retired as Member of Parliament in 1868.
 His troubles continued on inheriting Rood Ashton, and he and his wife, with their younger children spent protracted residences abroad – in Switzerland and France – partly for health and partly for domestic financial reasons.
 Long was under pressure from his stepmother, the former Lady Mary Bisshopp, who believed she had not been adequately provided for under the terms of her late husband's will.
 He wrote to her expressing regret that he was unable to help her financially, due to the many demands made by delayed improvements to the estate and Rood Ashton House, and advised that she should curb her extravagant lifestyle.
 In 1871 to pay debts, he was forced to sell the greater part of the heavily encumbered Dolforgan estate for £76,500.